 The aluminum construction provides ample stability.
 The working area of 7” x 4” is suited for smaller projects that you’ll need to engrave with finesse.

 Furthermore, the router can work with a variety of different materials.
 You can try carving plastic, aluminum, acrylics, PVC, and similar elements.
 Since it’s cheap, you can innovate without worrying about damaging the equipment.

 The Genmitsu also offers some incredible features from a technical perspective.
-First, you don’t need to connect it to a computer, thanks to the offline control option.
+First, you don’t need to connect it to a computer.
 Also, it’s based on GRBL and Arduino, two popular open-source software platforms.

 Hence, you can find an abundance of freeware tools, guides, and ideas online.
 Additionally, you can add a laser module kit to the router to add more variation to your work.

 - Excellent quality for the Price

 - Sturdy Aluminum Constructed Frame

 - Open-source platform with Offline Use